eoinsheehan/blog/draft/design-patterns.md

 > "Quarantine each dependency"

 Isolating dependencies will keep your code loosely coupled and open to change.
 The following is a number of ways of achieving greater isolation.
-Encapsulation will prevent elements of a class from spreading at will. --move this down a paragraph to link in with rhe later paragraph -- Dependency injection (DI) will remove reference to a class by name which is itself a subtle dependency much like positional arguments.
+Encapsulation will prevent elements of a class from spreading at will.
+One of the benefits of using an interpreted language is that the dependency is on a class that implements an interface which is much more flexible.
+If you are mindful of dependencies and develop a habit of routing injecting them, your classes will naturally be loosely coupled.

--- Isolate positinal arguments as a dependency-- Keyword arguments can be used in place of positional arguments which are less likely to lead to confusion as all arguments of the method are visible on the sender as well as the receiver.
+Keyword arguments can be used in place of positional arguments which are less likely to lead to confusion as all arguments of the method are visible on the sender as well as thereceiver.

+Dependency injection (DI) will remove reference to a class by name which is itself a subtle dependency much like positional arguments.
 This will also have benefits in testing as an mock object can stand in for a concrete implementation.

 > "If you let class references fall where they may then your classes will resemble a woven mat rather than independent objects"

 Its important to be particularaly concious of classes that have lots of dependents and are likely to change.
 The following graph provides a good abtract summary of the signs to look out for and equally the cases which are not as worrying.

 -- Insert sketch of graph from book --